Medically reviewed by Angela Sheddan, DNP, FNP-BC

-From topical application to capsules and spoonfuls of oil, let’s explore some of the different ways you can take pumpkin seed oil for hair loss.
+From topical application to spoonfuls of oil and even capsules, let’s explore the different ways you can consume pumpkin seed oil for hair loss.

 You can apply pumpkin seed oil directly to your scalp.
 In a study conducted on mice, topical application of pumpkin seed oil increased hair growth after three weeks of treatment.

 Pumpkin seed oil is sold in oil gel capsules, too.

 An important thing to note is that supplements aren’t regulated by the FDA in the same way other foods and drugs are.

 That means the quality and dosage of supplements you get may vary from manufacturer to manufacturer.